 How to Get to Puerto Vallarta from the Puerto Vallarta Cruise Port

-If your ship is mooring at Puerto Vallarta, you’ll dock at the Marina Vallarta Maritime Terminal, 3 miles (5km) north of the city center.
-Alternatively, your ship might anchor just offshore, in which case a tender will float you ashore.
-Taxis line up to take you downtown; negotiate the fare (around US$5) before you head off.
+If your ship is moored at Puerto Vallarta, you’ll dock at the Marina Vallarta Maritime Terminal, three miles (five kilometers) north of the city center.
+Alternatively, your ship might anchor just offshore, in which case a tender floats you ashore.
+Taxis line up to take you downtown; negotiate the fare before you head off.

-Puerto Vallarta is a popular cruise port, visited by cruise liners operated by Holland America, Royal Caribbean, Carnival, Princess Spanish is the local language, but English is widely spoken and understood in Puerto Vallarta.
-The local currency is Mexican pesos, and you’ll find it’s cheaper if you use pesos rather than US dollars.
+Puerto Vallarta is a popular cruise port frequented by most major cruise lines.
+While Spanish is the local language, English is widely spoken.
+The local currency is Mexican pesos, and it’s usually cheaper to use pesos rather than US dollars.
 There are ATMs throughout Puerto Vallarta.